What We Offer

 Trisomy 18

-Because our patients are "average New Yorkers" who want their answers yesterday, we also run molecular testing with a technique called fluorescent in situ hybridization (FISH) that gives rapid answers for chromosome 21 (Down Syndrome), trisomies 13 and 18, and the sex chromosomes looking for abnormalities but which gives gender as a byproduct.
+Because our patients are "average New Yorkers" who want their answers yesterday, in addition to the karyotype we also run molecular testing with a technique called fluorescent in situ hybridization (FISH) that gives rapid answers for chromosome 21 (Down syndrome), trisomies 13 and 18, and the sex chromosomes looking for abnormalities but which gives gender as a byproduct.
 The two figures below show a normal male.
 The first picture has two copies of Chromosomes 18, one "X" and one "Y." The second shows two copies of chromosomes 13 and 21.
+The bottom figure shows 3 copies of chromosome 21 and represents Down syndrome.

 Fetal Therapy